idrissohs/project-team13-L5101-Public/doc/phase1/user_stories.md

 USER STORIES:

-As a user, I want an account (username and password) so that I can save a list of my favorite rooms.
+1. As a user, I want an account (username and password) so that I can save a list of my favorite rooms.

-As a user, I want an account (username and password) so that I can save my video links to stream/host.
+2. As a user, I want an account (username and password) so that I can save my video links to stream/host.

-As a user, I want an account (username and password) so that I can be recognized by other users.
+3. As a user, I want an account (username and password) so that I can be recognized by other users.

-As a watcher of videos, I want categorized rooms so that can choose what to watch by theme.
+4. As a watcher of videos, I want categorized rooms so that can choose what to watch by theme.

-As a watcher of videos, I want to be able to rate videos so that I can show my appreciation or lack there of for any video I watch.
+5. As a watcher of videos, I want to be able to rate videos so that I can show my appreciation or lack there of for any video I watch.

-As a watcher of videos, I want multiple other users in rooms so that I do not constantly need to choose videos to watch.
+6. As a watcher of videos, I want multiple other users in rooms so that I do not constantly need to choose videos to watch.

-As a watcher of videos, I want User Rankings so that "trolls" don't ruin my favorite rooms with unwanted material.
+7. As a watcher of videos, I want User Rankings so that "trolls" don't ruin my favorite rooms with unwanted material.

-As a watcher of videos, I want a chat box so that I can communicate with other watchers (the audience?).
+8. As a watcher of videos, I want a chat box so that I can communicate with other watchers (the audience?).

-As a poster of videos, I want a warning before I am needed to post a video so that I can prepare the correct video I wanted to post.
+9. As a poster of videos, I want a warning before I am needed to post a video so that I can prepare the correct video I wanted to post.

-As a poster of videos, I want a way to save my video links so that choosing which videos to post is easy and not stressful.
+10. As a poster of videos, I want a way to save my video links so that choosing which videos to post is easy and not stressful.

-As a poster of videos, I want user feedback via rankings so that I can gauge whether or not my videos are enjoyed.
+11. As a poster of videos, I want user feedback via rankings so that I can gauge whether or not my videos are enjoyed.

-As a poster of videos I want , I want categorical rooms so that post appropriate content for a room and gain a better ranking.
+12. As a poster of videos I want , I want categorical rooms so that post appropriate content for a room and gain a better ranking.

-As a user I want , I want rewards for higher ranks, so that posting good videos is encouraged
+13. As a user I want , I want rewards for higher ranks, so that posting good videos is encouraged

-As a user I want , I want punishments for posting inappropriate or  unenjoyable content, so that behavior is discouraged
+14. As a user I want , I want punishments for posting inappropriate or  unenjoyable content, so that behavior is discouraged

-As a user, I want to be able to post and watch videos so that I can interact with others and get the full experience of the site.
+15. As a user, I want to be able to post and watch videos so that I can interact with others and get the full experience of the site.

-As a user, I want a ability to enter the site as a guest so that I can test the site out before committing to giving it my email and other information
+16. As a user, I want a ability to enter the site as a guest so that I can test the site out before committing to giving it my email and other information

-As a user, I want a ability to enter the site as a guest so that I can use the site causally on any computer..
+17. As a user, I want a ability to enter the site as a guest so that I can use the site causally on any computer..

-As a new user, I want a way to differentiate inappropriate content from not as impressive content, so I don't feel overwhelmed when choosing a video.
+18. As a new user, I want a way to differentiate inappropriate content from not as impressive content, so I don't feel overwhelmed when choosing a video.

-as a new user, I want a forgiving and well thought out ranking system, so one early bad video doesn't ruin my time on the site for the rest of my experience with it.
+19. As a new user, I want a forgiving and well thought out ranking system, so one early bad video doesn't ruin my time on the site for the rest of my experience with it.

 Personas: